-Verizon's latest ad campaign: We've got the fastest 4G, AT&T's got nothingAlex Wagner - Deputy Managing Editor, News Desk
+Verizon's latest ad campaign: We've got the fastest 4G, AT&T's got nothingAlex Wagner - Editorial Director of News and Content

 You've no doubt seen that Sprint and T-Mobile have been advertising their WiMAX and HSPA+ networks as "4G," even if the ITU doesn't quite agree.
 Now Verizon has joined in the faux 4G fun with their latest ad campaign, which pits their 3G/LTE coverage against AT&T's LTE-less 3G network.
 As you can see, Verizon is claiming that it has the fastest 4G network in America, which I'm sure is something that Sprint and T-Mo will have something to say about.
 In the past, AT&T responded to Verizon's ads with their own commercials featuring Luke Wilson, so it'll be interesting to see how they respond to this new campaign.
 Perhaps this time they'll spring for Owen?